War Diary of World War One for Monday, October 26, 1914:

 Flanders: Fierce fighting on the Yser.
 King Albert rejects idea of 6-mile retreat to Fumes canal line.

 Aisne: Germans vainly attack French Fifth Army between Craonne and Berry-au-Bac.

 Poland: Russian Fourth and Ninth Army victory along Petrokov-Radom line against Austrian First Army (40,000 men lost) which retreats.
-Germans have retreated 60 miles in 6 days behind planned road and rail demolitions.
+Germans have retreated 60 miles (ca. 97 km) in 6 days behind planned road and rail demolitions.

 Channel: U-24 (Schneider) torpedoes French SS Admiral Ganteaume (carrying 250 Belgian refugees, mistaken for troops) without warning, 40 lives lost in panic off Cap Gris Nez.

-North Sea – Flanders: Pre-dreadnought Venerable joins Hood’s squadron, her 12-in guns wreak havoc on German troops.
+North Sea – Flanders: Pre-dreadnought Venerable joins Hood’s squadron, her 12-inch guns wreak havoc on German troops.